JingaFoo/youtube-search/README.md

 6. Inside the keys.js file, export a const called API_KEY and set its value equal to your YouTube API key export default const API_KEY = 'your-youtube-api-key';
 -----------------------------------------
-7. Now run the command below to under the root directory to start the application npm start
+7. Now run the command below to under the root directory to start the application.
+Command: npm start
 -----------------------------------------
 8. If the port is currently busy, type y to use a different port.